 The C-suite drives automation for heroes.
-The heroes believe in the democratization of automation compared to stragglers who are trying to manage automation centrally.
+The heroes believe in the democratization of automation compared to stragglers who are trying to manage automation with central control systems.

-Lesson #4 - Automation success requires diversified investments across the technology stack.
+Lesson #4 - Automation requires diversified investments across the technology stack.

-Automation heroes are making more diversified investments across digital platforms, workflow suites, ERPs and RPA products compared to stragglers.
+Automation heroes are making more diversified investments across automation technologies, artificial intelligence, machine learning, workflow suites, ERPs and RPA products compared to stragglers.